-The turbulent wake data is obtained from a separate simulation [26], which has been kindly provided by Dr. Xiaohua Wu.
-This data was generated by initially fusing two half-channel flow simulations ($Re_b = 3300$) and allowing the solution to develop until it reaches a statistically steady state.
+The turbulent wake data are obtained from a separate simulation [26], which has been kindly provided by Xiaohua Wu.
+This datum was generated by initially "fusing" two "half-channel flow" simulations ($\text{Re}b = 3300$) and allowing the solution to develop until it reaches a statistically steady-state.